Mohamed-Rabie-Mohamed-Khedr/CS_ToolsPuls/README.md

 5. **ValueCount (char)**: This method counts the occurrences of a specified character within the current string.

-6. **IsTitle**: This method checks if the input string follows the title case format.
+6. **IsTitle**: This method checks if the string follows the title case format.

 7. **ToTitleCase**: This method converts the current string to title case.